The Two RV Gypsies: Full-Time RVers

 big waves on Lake Michigan

-Then it was time to start the long walk back to the car.
-The two RV Gypsies took a lot of rest stops along the way, and at times Karen duquette just plopped down into the soft sand and wondered how she was going to continue.
+Below: Then it was time to start the long walk back to the car.
+The two RV Gypsies took a lot of rest stops along the way, and at times Karen Duquette just plopped down into the soft sand and wondered how she was going to continue.
 But of course, they had no choice, and an hour and a half later they were at the top of the last sand dune looking down at Glen Lake again.

 look below